 Your portfolio can be filled with great photography examples.
 Even so, you never know if your visitors will get the message you put into a particular photograph.

 Add a description to the examples of your work.
 This will help show the behind-the-scenes work and explain why your photography is so important and exciting.
 You can also use these descriptions to showcase your skills.
+You might even collaborate with an essay writing service to craft compelling, professional descriptions that truly highlight your work.
+For example, you can make a section devoted to conference photos in the portfolio.
+You have mastered this skill, and now your potential customers know about it.

 For example, you can make a section devoted to conference photos in the portfolio.
 You have mastered this skill, and now your potential customers know about it.